 The Board of County Commissioners reviewed the status of the Comprehensive Plan amendments on March 28, 2018 and April 4, 2018 and adopted the final docket of amendments (Resolution No. 064-2018) that will continue forward in the annual Comprehensive Plan amendment process for 2018.
 One County-sponsored amendment was added.
 No amendments were removed.

-The fourth phase of the process, called the consideration phase, is when the Planning Commission and Board of County Commissioners review, and if needed, make revisions to the proposed amendments.
-The public will have at least 30-days to review and comment on the proposed amendments, during which staff will host open houses and the Planning Commission will hold public hearings.
+The fourth phase of the process, called the consideration phase, is when the public, Planning Commission and Board of County Commissioners review the proposed amendments.

 Subscribe to receivefuture notifications